Super K\"ahler structures on the complex Abelian Lie supergroups: Introduction

 \section{Introduction}

-The theory of geometric quantization \cite{ko} associates the action of a Lie group $G$ on a symplectic manifold $M$ to a unitary $G$-representation $\cH\,$, and one studies its irreducible subrepresentations.
+Let $G$ be a real Lie group.
+The theory of geometric quantization \cite{ko} associates the $G$-action on a symplectic manifold $M$ to a unitary $G$-representation $\cH$, and one studies its irreducible subrepresentations.
 It is natural to consider this construction in the super setting.
-This is a challenging task because non-trivial unitary representations are absent in many cases such as some real simple Lie supergroups \cite[Thm.
-6.2.1]{ns} and Heisenberg-Clifford Lie supergroups \cite[Thm.
-5.2.1]{sa}.
+This is a challenging task, as non-trivial unitary representations are absent in many cases of real simple Lie supergroups \cite[Thm.6.2.1]{ns} and Heisenberg-Clifford Lie supergroups \cite[Thm.5.2.1]{sa}.
 In this article, we consider the Abelian Lie supergroups, a case somehow ``transversal'' to those in \cite{ns} and \cite{sa}.